MCDReforged/MCDReforged.github.io/docs/plugin_dev/event.md

 ## Register a event listener

-See the [Event listeners](basic.html#event-listeners) section in Plugin Registry in the document of [MCDR Plugin](basic.html)
+See the [Event listeners](basic.md#event-listeners) section in Plugin Registry in the document of [MCDR Plugin](basic.md)

 ## MCDR Event

 ### Default Event Listener

-All of the MCDR events have an attribute called \"Default function name\".
-If your plugin declare a function in the global slope of the plugin file, with the same name to the \"Default function name\", the function will be automatically registered as a listener to the specific event.
+All of the MCDR events have an attribute called "Default function name".
+If your plugin declare a function in the global slope of the plugin file, with the same name to the "Default function name", the function will be automatically registered as a listener to the specific event.